ZincSoft/catnet-rfcs/rfc-9-hhs-system-v0.md

 ~~~

 #### Type Identifier
 This 9-bit number is unique for every HHS compliant protocol.
+It is the RFC number of the protocol that uses it.

 #### Checksum
 This checksum is created with this header and all the data below it.
 In this case, data may refer to another header (complimentary) or just a datagram.